 \section{Introduction}

-Let $K$ be a torus knot and $p \geq 2$ be an integer.
-Hartley~\cite{Har81} created a decision argument to know whether $K$ can be represented as the preimage of a knot in the lens space $L(p,q)$ for some $q$.
+Let $K$ be a torus knot and $p \geq 2$ an integer.
+Hartley~\cite{Har81} introduced an argument that helps decide whether $K$ can be represented as the preimage of a knot in the lens space $L(p,q)$ for some $q$.
 For example, the trefoil $T_{3,2}$ does not appear as the preimage of any knot in $L(2,1) \cong \mathbb{R}P^3$.
-The Alexander polynomial of a torus knot was used in his proof.
+The Alexander polynomial of torus knots was used in his proof.

 Let $K$ be a knot such that the outer automorphism group $\Out(\pi_1(S^3 \setminus K))$ is trivial.
-For instance, $9_{32}$, $9_{33}$ and 24 more prime knots with 10 crossings (and their mirror images) satisfy this condition (see Kawauchi~\cite[Appendix~F.2]{Kaw96} or Kodama-Sakuma~\cite[Table~3.1]{KoSa92}).
-Then it follows from Borel's theorem (see Conner-Raymond~\cite[Theorem~3.2]{CoRa72}) that $K$ cannot be represented as the preimage of any knot in any lens space (see \cite[Theorems~10.6.2 and Theorem~10.6.6~(1)]{Kaw96}).
+For instance, $9_{32}$, $9_{33}$ and 24 more prime knots with 10 crossings (and their mirror images) satisfy this condition (see Kawauchi~\cite[Appendix~F.2]{Kaw96}, Kodama-Sakuma~\cite[Table~3.1]{KoSa92}).
+Then it follows from Borel's theorem (see Conner-Raymond~\cite[Theorem~3.2]{CoRa72}) that $K$ cannot be represented as the preimage of any knot in any lens space (see \cite[Theorems~10.6.2 and 10.6.6(1)]{Kaw96}).

 The purpose of this paper is to deduce the above facts from a single result.
-Let $G$ be a group and $p \geq 1$ be an integer. ($p$ is not necessarily prime.)
+Let $G$ be a group and $p$ a positive integer which is not necessarily prime.
 We introduce the subgroup $\C^p(G)$ generated by the commutators and the $p$th power of each element of $G$.
-The case of $p=2$ was studied, for example, in Sun~\cite{Sun79} and Haugh-MacHale~\cite{HaMa97}, from a purely algebraic point of view.
+The case $p=2$ was studied, for example, in Sun~\cite{Sun79} and Haugh-MacHale~\cite{HaMa97}, from a purely algebraic point of view.
 Moreover, the case where $p$ is prime can be found in Stallings~\cite{Sta65} and Cochran-Harvey~\cite{CoHa08b} (see Remark~\ref{rem:ConferCp} and Appendix~\ref{sec:RepeatCp}).
 We apply $\C^p$ to the fundamental group of the complement of a knot in a 3-manifold.
-Let $\pi\colon \Sigma \to \Sigma'$ be a $p$-fold cyclic covering, where $\Sigma$ is an integral homology 3-sphere.
+Let $\pi\colon \Sigma \to \Sigma'$ be a $p$-fold cyclic cover, where $\Sigma$ is an integral homology 3-sphere.
 The main result of this paper is the following.